 What should I know before considering debt forgiveness?

-Again … if a potential solution to solving debt problems sounds too good to be true, it probably is.
+If a potential solution to solving debt problems sounds too good to be true, it probably is.

 Some companies promise to help you avoid or reduce your debt payments — for a fee, of course.
 Before signing documents from or sending money to a third party, check the company’s rating with the Better Business Bureau.